Family time, doing new activities, is very valuable to me. Thank you road Scholar.

 Evening: Returning to the hotel, the remainder of the evening is at leisure.

-Activity note: Hiking up to 2 miles on maintained dirt trails that may be uneven and rocky, and on boardwalk with steep steeps.
+Activity note: Hiking up to 3 miles on maintained dirt trails that may be uneven and rocky, and on boardwalk with steep steeps.
 Elevation of 6,646 feet at Logan Pass, max elevation 7,200 feet.
-Driving 70 mile each way, partly by motor coach, and the remaining in 17 passenger Red Buses.
+Driving 70 mile each way in 15 passenger vans.
 Round trip drive time 4-5 hours.

 Breakfast: At the hotel.

-Lunch: We'll enjoy a picnic with pre-selected sack lunch made fresh with sandwich or wrap, and sides.
+Lunch: Sack lunch along the trail.
 Please bring your own reusable, leak-proof water bottle to consume at lunch and throughout the day.

 Dinner: Back at the hotel, we'll celebrate a week full of adventure and learning with a casual farewell dinner together.
 Enjoy a buffet with entrée, sides, and dessert plus coffee, iced tea, lemonade or water; other beverages available for purchase.
 Share some of your favorite experiences from the program with new Road Scholar friends.